England beats South Africa with a record 342-run margin in the 3rd cricket ODI - ExBulletin

 England beats South Africa with a record 342-run margin in the 3rd cricket ODI

-Southampton, England (AP) England won on Sunday with the biggest victory margin in one -day international cricket and defeated the south …

-Southampton, England (AP) England won on Sunday with the biggest victory margin in one-day international cricket and defeated South Africa with 342 points.
+Southampton, England (AP) England won with the biggest victory margin in one-day international cricket history on Sunday and defeated South Africa with 342 runs.

-Pacer Jofra Archer took four Wickets and England recovered some pride to deny South Africa a series of Sweep in the third and last ODI.
+Bowler Jofra Archer Nam Four Wickets and England recovered some pride to deny South Africa a sweep in the series-guiding third ODI.

-Settlingly after losing the pitch, England scored 414-5 in 50 overs in Southamptons Rose Bowl with centuries of Joe Root (100) and the 21-year-old Jacob Bethell (110).
-Jos Butler did not stand out a 32-ball 62.
+Battle of only after losing the throw, England placed 414-5 in 50 overs in Southamptons Rose Bowl with centuries of Joe Root (100) and the 21-year-old Jacob Bethell (110).
+Jos Butler hit an unbeaten 32-ball, undefeated 62.
 Opener Jamie Smith also hit 62 in 48 deliveries.

+In response, South Africa 72 was rejected in 20.5 after he had been reduced to 7-4 at a certain point when the edges from South Africa continued to come and the catches continued for England.

-Archer took four wickets for only five points in his first five overs and ended with figures of 4-18 in nine overs.
+Archer produced a sensational new ball spell and took four wickets for only five points in his first five overs.
+He ended with figures of 4-18 in nine overs.

+Archer served a ruthlessly threatening pace -burst of Tempo that had hit him 93 km / h (150 km / h), as if he could have wonders the whole team, but had to settle for Aiden Markram, Rickelton, Matthew Breetzke and Tristan Stubbs.
+Brydon Carse added two wickets and Adil Rashid took the last three to complete the routes.

-India held the earlier winning margin record of 317 runs against Sri Lanka in 2023.
-Dozens of teams have won with the maximum number of wickets (10), but this is the highest winning margin per runs.
+India kept the Previous winning margin record From 317 runs against Sri Lanka in 2023.
+Dozens of teams have won with the maximum number of Wickets (10), but this is the highest winning margin by runs in Odis.

-South Africa won the series 2-1.
-It had already granted the series with a game to save on Thursday after a five-run victory in the second game.
+South Africa won the series 2-1, picked it up with a game after a five-run victory Last Thursday.

 England was on its way to 131 on his way to Losing the first match by seven wickets In Headingley.